 At that time I lived in Seville, and my first outing was to start making dishes around the city's cathedral.
 I put in my backpack, a lump of mud, a container to put water in, a wooden pencil and a line to cut the mud... with this, a chair and my wheel-lathe began a new facet of my adventures with pottery.

 The truth is that it was hard for me to break the reservation that I felt about sitting there and doing dishes for fun... but soon the support of the people who stopped and enjoyed watching it made me realize that this it was worth it.

 But almost a year later, I moved to Malaga, and there I began to do it as a way of life.
 During the morning I worked in my workshop, and in the afternoon I went to the center of the city, walking with the wheel and my backpack, I would put myself in a tourist place and make small plates to give to passers-by and people who stopped to observe... and in exchange, they gave me a tip.

 Veronica was already part of my life when I arrived in Malaga.
 She had worked as a publicist and teacher in the field of nutrition and naturopathy and above all she was an enterprising woman with thousands of concerns.

-She began to pull strings and it was then that we began to participate in events and markets, the races from one place to another began, the trips in vans full of pottery... and then Veronica got pregnant, which made us rethink everything again.
-We tried to continue with the markets, but we decided it was time to put down roots in our city and be able to reconcile family and work.
+She began to pull strings and that was when we began to participate in events and markets, The races from one place to another began, the trips in a van full of pottery... and then Verónica got pregnant, which made us rethink everything again.
+We tried to continue with the markets but we decided that it was time to put down roots in our city and be able to reconcile family and work.

-We went to the Montes de Málaga and worked hard so that our business could get off the ground , we settled in the Muelle Uno market in Malaga and little by little we were able to grow.
+We went to the Montes de Málaga and worked hard so that our business could stay afloat We settled in the Muelle Uno market in Malaga and little by little we were able to grow.
 Our desire to create something more than a company led us to shape Espacio Tierra, a community space, where to develop work with ceramics, healthy food and contact with nature.